mrphishxxx/stack-python-plone/DEVELOPMENT.md

     plonerestart

 ##Usage:
-Visit your new Plone site in your web browser at `http://{yourinstance}-{useraccount}.dotcloud.com/Plone` and log in.
+Visit your Plone site in your web browser at `http://{yourinstance}-{useraccount}.dotcloud.com/Plone` and log in.
 Use the following credentials: